jonathanulco/laurakalbag-dot-com/content/posts/dribbble-and-forrst-for-client-project-feedback/dribbble-and-forrst-for-client-project-feedback.md

 One area where the users of Forrst and Dribbble didn’t really help was on whether I used a strong drop-shadow behind the lens or not.
 A small detail, but opinion was divided so I really just had to weigh up the opinions and make the decision for myself.
 (Serves me right for being so lazy!)

 {{< figured caption="A bit too much drop-shadow behind the lens?" >}}
-  {{< imgsrcset command="Resize" title="A bit too much drop-shadow behind the lens?" original="/images/2010/09/Screen-shot-2010-09-14-at-19.53.29.png" alt="A bit too much drop-shadow behind the lens?" >}}
+  {{< imgsrcset title="A bit too much drop-shadow behind the lens?" original="/images/2010/09/Screen-shot-2010-09-14-at-19.53.29.png" alt="A bit too much drop-shadow behind the lens?" >}}
 {{< /figured >}}

 {{< figured caption="Feedback from Dribbble on the shadow" >}}
-  {{< imgsrcset command="Resize" class="wp-image-225" title="Feedback from Dribbble on the shadow" original="/images/2010/09/Screen-shot-2010-09-14-at-19.12.20.png" alt="Feedback from Dribbble on the shadow" >}}
+  {{< imgsrcset class="wp-image-225" title="Feedback from Dribbble on the shadow" original="/images/2010/09/Screen-shot-2010-09-14-at-19.12.20.png" alt="Feedback from Dribbble on the shadow" >}}
 {{< /figured >}}

-{{< imgsrcset command="Resize" title="Further feedback from Dribbble on the lens shadow" original="/images/2010/09/Screen-shot-2010-09-14-at-19.12.33.png" alt="Further feedback from Dribbble on the lens shadow" >}}
+{{< imgsrcset title="Further feedback from Dribbble on the lens shadow" original="/images/2010/09/Screen-shot-2010-09-14-at-19.12.33.png" alt="Further feedback from Dribbble on the lens shadow" >}}

 ## Benefits of using Dribbble and Forrst for feedback